BBB - A+ Rating - the best there is

 Another 21 words(2 lines of text) are included under the topic Early Fegley Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Fegley Settlers in the United States in the 18th Century
+Fegley Settlers in the 18th Century

 The Fegley Family Crest was acquired from the Houseofnames.com archives.
 The Fegley Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.